 As of January 28, 2013, we had 12,934,350 shares of common stock outstanding.
 Substantially all of these shares are available for public sale, subject in some cases to volume and other limitations or delivery of a prospectus.
-Additionally, each share of Series A Preferred Stock is convertible into 10 shares of our common stock at any time at the option of the holder, provided that the holder will be prohibited from converting shares of Series A Preferred Stock into shares of our common stock if, as a result of such conversion, the holder, together with its affiliates, would beneficially own more than 9.98% of the total number of shares of our common stock then issued and outstanding.
-The conversion of the outstanding shares of our Series A Preferred Stock into common stock would be substantially dilutive to the outstanding shares of our common stock to be sold pursuant to our concurrent common stock offering would be substantially dilutive to the outstanding shares of our common stock.
+In addition, the issuance of shares of our common stock upon conversion of the Series A Preferred Stock to be sold pursuant to the Series A Preferred Stock offering would be substantially dilutive to the outstanding shares of our common stock.
 The market price of our common stock may decline if our common stockholders sell a large number of shares of our common stock in the public market, or the market perceives that such sales may occur.
 In addition, at September 30, 2012, we had outstanding options and warrants to purchase an aggregate of 2,258,955 shares and 874,651 shares, respectively, of our common stock.
 If these options or warrants are exercised and the shares issued upon exercise are sold, the market price of our securities may also decline.
 These factors also could impair our ability to raise needed capital by depressing the price at which we could sell our securities.